mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

-- Indoor weddings and funerals can have up to 50 people, or 50% capacity whichever is greater
+- Indoor weddings and funerals are limited to 50 people, or 50% capacity, whichever is greater.
+    - Effective September 7, proof of vaccination will be required for weddings held in indoor licensed facilities.
-- Outdoor weddings and funerals are limited to 1500 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.
+- Outdoor weddings and funerals are limited to 500 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.

 ### Retail stores and malls

 _Includes markets, garden centres, and occasional pop-up retail._

-- May open with no restrictions.
+- May open provided the operator of the business takes actions to ensure two metres of separation of customers.
+- Food courts must follow the rules set out for restaurants in the public health order.

 ### Outdoor and Indoor Sports and Recreation

-- **Indoor** Sports and Recreation
+- **Indoor** Sports and Recreation:
+    - Proof of vaccination will be required, excluding youth participants in recreational sport.
+    - All spectators will also need to be fully immunized.
+    - Parents and coaches will require proof of vaccination.
     - All indoor group activities permitted with no capacity limits on participants.
-This includes games, practices, competitions/tournaments, day camps, rehearsals and recitals.
+This includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
     - Spectator capacity limits still apply - 50% capacity.
-This includes other teams who are not active on the field of play (e.g. at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.
+This includes other teams who are not active on the field of play (e.g.: at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.
-- **Outdoor** Sports and Recreation
+- **Outdoor** Sports and Recreation:
     - No capacity limits for participants.
-Includes games, practices, competitions/tournaments, day camps, rehearsals and recitals.
+Includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
     - Spectator capacity limited to 50% of the capacity of a place.
-This includes other teams who are not active on the field of play (e.g. at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.
+This includes other teams who are not active on the field of play (ex: at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.

 ### Fitness Clubs, Gyms and Training Facilities, Sports and Recreation Facilities

-- May open with no restrictions.
+- Proof of vaccination will be required.
+- Masks remain required when not actively engaged in physical activity.

 ### Libraries

-- May open with no restrictions.
+- May open without restrictions.
+Mask use is required.

 ### Museums, Galleries and Movie Theatres

-- Museums, galleries and movie theatres may open to 50% of the capacity of the venue, regardless of vaccination status.
+- Museums may operate under the requirement to show proof of vaccination (indoors only) when open to the public as a museum.
+    - If the museum is used as a private venue for another purpose (e.g. wedding), then the appropriate orders apply.
+- Proof of vaccination will be required for movie theatres - they may open with no other restrictions.

 ### Large-scale Outdoor Professional Sports, Concert Halls or Performing Arts Events

 - Professional outdoor sports, outdoor performing arts events and concert halls may open for fully immunized (two doses and two weeks post second dose) to a maximum of 100%.
 - Other large scale events with more than 1,500 people who are fully immunized may be permitted with a plan approved by public health.
-- Outdoor fairs, festivals and community events may be held with a plan approved by public health and if the number of people attending does not exceed 1,500 people or 50% of the site’s capacity.
+- Outdoor fairs, festivals and community events may be held if the number of people attending does not exceed 500, unless protocols and higher attendance is approved by public health.
 - Horse and Auto Racing open to 100% for fully immunized people, with a plan approved by public health.

 Where applicable above, unvaccinated children under 12 may attend if accompanied by fully vaccinated household members.